Yoga for Women is not a choice today but a necessity to live a fulfilling life.

 Female Yogis are no exception.
 Even the most formidable ones can find themselves overwhelmed through each of these.

-I am sharing the story of one such woman dedicated to Yoga, who achieved a lot at a very young age, but still struggled with womanhood in one of its form.
+I am sharing the story of one such woman dedicated to Yoga, who achieved a lot at a very young age but still struggled with womanhood in one of its forms.

 How she struggled with it, overcame, and now shines like a beacon for all the young women out there.

-When I heard her story, I knew I had to share this with you because not only will you relate with it, but you will immensely benefit from it too.
+When I heard her story, I knew I had to share this with you because not only will you relate to it, but you will immensely benefit from it too.

 So here we go.